-The Company has received a tax certificate from the Mauritian tax authorities that it is a tax resident of the Republic of Mauritius, and such certification is renewed on an annual basis subject to satisfying certain conditions.
+The Sub-fund has received a tax certificate from the Mauritian tax authorities that it is a tax resident of the Republic of Mauritius, and such certification is renewed on an annual basis subject to satisfying certain conditions.

-The Company is subject to the Advance Payment Scheme (APS) under Section 50B and 50C of the Mauritian Income Tax Act 1995 whereby it is required to submit an APS statement and pay tax quarterly on the basis of either last year's income or the income for the current quarter.
+The Sub-fund is subject to the Advance Payment Scheme (APS) under Section 50B and 50C of the Mauritian Income Tax Act 1995 whereby it is required to submit an APS statement and pay tax quarterly on the basis of either last year's income or the income for the current quarter.
+At 31 December 2024, the Subfund had no income tax liability (2023: EUR Nil), and had an accumulated tax losses of EUR 7,453,069 (2023: EUR 7,456,630).

-At 31 December 2023, the Company had a net income tax asset of USD 15,464 (2022: USD 15,464) and the income tax charge for the year was USD Nil (2022: -).